sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 ## Key Considerations

-**Infrastructure sizing** is going to be your biggest challenge.
+**Infrastructure sizing** is going to be our biggest challenge.
 Running Elasticsearch at scale across Wazuh, Security Onion, and potentially UTMStack simultaneously is resource-intensive.
-You'll want to think about whether to consolidate ELK instances or keep them separate for blast-radius isolation.
+We'll want to think about whether to consolidate ELK instances or keep them separate for blast-radius isolation.

-**Log pipeline architecture** — Decide early whether you're using syslog, Filebeat/Winlogbeat, or a message broker (Kafka/Redis) as your transport layer.
+**Log pipeline architecture** — Decide early whether we're using syslog, Filebeat/Winlogbeat, or a message broker (Kafka/Redis) as our transport layer.
 This affects everything downstream.

 **Tuning burden** — Every detection engine (Suricata, Wazuh rules, UTMStack correlations) will generate noise initially.
 Budget time for baselining and tuning — this is where the "free software ≠ free operations" reality bites hardest.

-**Integration gaps** — There's no single vendor stitching this together for you.
+**Integration gaps** — There's no single vendor stitching this together for us.
 Expect to write custom configuration for log forwarding, API integrations between SOAR and SIEM, and GRC evidence collection pipelines.